-Allowing the bloom to fade and turn into a pod produces an edible seed used as a flavoring in foods.
+Allowing the bloom to fade and turn into a pod produces an edible seed used to flavor in foods.

 Sow Nigella sativa seeds when no risk of frost exists.
 Sprouts appear in one to two weeks and flowers in about two to three months later.